HubRise/website/content/apps/aquila/en/connect-hubrise.md

   description: Instructions on connecting Aquila with HubRise
 ---

 Connecting Aquila to HubRise requires the HubRise plugin to be installed and enabled.
+You should request the plugin to [contact@nextsourcia.com](mailto:contact@nextsourcia.com).

 ## Install the HubRise Plugin